joaocarlos86/joaocarlos86.github.io/_posts/2020-05-10-micronauty.markdown

 My definition of Micronaut is a reactive and non-blocking, lightweight and polyglot framework used to build microservices.

-Why reactive and non-blocking?
+# Why reactive and non-blocking?

 Micronaut supports any framework that implements Reactive Streams (such as [RxJava](https://github.com/ReactiveX/RxJava) and [Reactor](https://projectreactor.io))

-Why lightweight?
+# Why lightweight?

 Reflection-based IoC frameworks load and cache reflection data for every single field, method, and constructor in your code.
 Micronaut features a Dependency Injection and Aspect-Oriented Programming runtime that uses no reflection.

-Why polyglot?
+# Why polyglot?

 Java, Groovy or Kotlin.

-{% github_sample joaocarlos86/kafka/blob/master/librdkafka/main.cpp 7 10 %}

 # Inversion of Control